Topics

 - [6] Very Well Health — https://www.verywellhealth.com/meld-score-4783410

-Only really relevant if a transplant is indicated, but used somewhat to produce an aggregate sickness level.
+The MELD score is really only relevant if a transplant is indicated, but used somewhat to produce an approximate sickness level for someone with Cirrhosis.

 There are statistical correlations between level of liver illness (e.g. the MELD score) and the chance of survival for a period of time (E.g. « A MELD score above 30 indicates a 50% chance of dying in three months.» — [2] ).